 On Air Now

-An updating summary of the government’s most recent guidance for people returning to work in classical music and other performing arts – including the timelines for its five-stage roadmap, and how the ‘rule of six’ applies.
+An updating summary of the government’s most recent guidance for people returning to work in classical music and other performing arts – including its five-stage roadmap, how the ‘rule of six’ applies, and the impact of lockdowns.

 It was later announced that outdoor performances can take place in England from Saturday 11 July.
 And on 17 July, the government outlined major changes to lockdown rules, slated for August onwards, with indoor performances watched by a live audience allowed to return on 15 August.